mrfdev/1MB/Resources/Discord/ChangelogBot/README.md

 ```
 ## TODO

-- Figure out the url again to the dev portal and create another bot, grab those details
+- fix not so graceful closing of changelog.py (but it works!)

 ## More info

-Version 0.1.1, build 008, November 2nd, 2024
+Version 0.1.2, build 009, November 2nd, 2024
 Author: Floris Fiedeldij Dop
 Contributions: Learning, so probably friends and gpt, lol